HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-The discrepancy between the "raw" and "rendered" versions of the hreflang tag indicates there are technical issues that are preventing the proper rendering of content, which affects how search engines interpret it.
+The discrepancy between the "raw" and "rendered" versions of the `hreflang` tag indicates there are technical issues that are preventing the proper rendering of content, which affects how search engines interpret it.

 Even when these discrepancies are considered minor, highly trafficked websites and/or those containing essential information for the public (such as from international institutions, research institutes, universities…) may experience significant losses in visibility with their intended audiences.

 ### Home page Hreflang Usage

-While search engines can often detect a page's language on its own, hreflang tags provide explicit signals to ensure content reaches its intended audience.
+While search engines can often detect a page's language on its own, `hreflang` tags provide explicit signals to ensure content reaches its intended audience.
 These tags are typically used when a website has multiple language versions targeting different locales or regions.

-Currently, 10% of desktop websites and 9% of mobile websites utilize hreflang.
+Currently, 10% of desktop websites and 9% of mobile websites utilize `hreflang`.
 This represents a slight increase from 2022 when usage was 10% and 9% for desktop and mobile, respectively.

-The most popular hreflang value in 2024 remained “en” (English), with 8% usage on desktop and 8% on mobile.
+The most popular `hreflang` value in 2024 remained “en” (English), with 8% usage on desktop and 8% on mobile.
 That particular tag experienced considerable growth from 2022 when usage was 5% on desktop and 5% on mobile.

 {{ figure_markup(
   image="hreflang-link-usage-home-pages.png",